Lake Seminole in Florida

 To see a complete list of great Lake Seminole in Florida fishing guides, please click here!

 Capt Kenneth Walker

 What to Consider When Getting Your Fishing License

-For a Florida resident, a freshwater license costs $17 annually or $79 and good for 5 years.
-Non-residents who want to fish on the Florida side must pay $17 for a 3-day license, $30 for a 7-day license, and $47 for yearly renewal.
+For a Florida resident, a freshwater license costs $17 annually or $79 and is good for 5 years.
+Non-residents who want to fish on the Florida side must pay $17 for a 3-day license, $30 for a 7-day license, and $47 for a yearly renewal.